remirobert/CameraEngine/README.md

 ## :wrench: configurations

-Camera Engine, allows you to set some parameters, such as management of flash, torch and focus.
+CameraEngine, allows you to set some parameters, such as management of **flash**, **torch** and **focus**.
 But also on the quality of the media, which also has an impact on the size of the output file.

 > Flash